ropensci/rnassqs/README.md

 NASS also provides a daily tarred and gzipped file of their entire dataset.
 At the time of writing it is approaching 1 GB.
-You can download that file via their [FTP site](ftp://ftp.nass.usda.gov/quickstats/).
+You can download that file via their [data site](https://www.nass.usda.gov/datasets/).

 The FTP link also contains builds for: NASS census (every 5 years ending with 2 and 7), or data for one of their specific sectors (CROPS,